 It’s easy to forget about additional expenses, or simply push them to one side when buying a second property.
 Home insurance and maintenance are both factors to consider – like it or not they cannot be avoided.
 Some of the most desirable locations could be at a higher risk of natural disasters such as flooding, so insurance can be extra pricey.
 Make sure you get several quotes before making an offer on any house – you don’t want to buy a property and realise you can’t afford to insure it each year.

 Whatever your reasons for buying a second home, remember there are a lot of things to consider!
-The best advice we can give you, is take your time and don’t make a rash decision – you don’t want to end up with something you’re not happy with.
+The best advice we can give you, is take your time and try not to make a rash decision – you don’t want to end up with something you’re not happy with.

-If you’re looking for some advice on buying an extra home, or on the hunt for one, get in touch with us – we may be able to help!
+If you’re looking for some advice on buying an extra home — or you’re on the hunt for one — get in touch with the Applegate team, we may be able to help!